Skip to content

 Tier detection

-The tier is chosen from a substring of the model name:
+The tier is chosen by substring-matching the model name, most specific first:

 Computation

-For each (session, model) row in the token_usage table:
+For each (session, model) row in the token_usage table, when no provider-supplied cost is present:

 cost = (input × input_per_mtok